EMAC+: Embodied Multimodal Agent for Collaborative Planning with VLM+LLM: Experiments

 \subsection{RT-1 Environment}

 For RT-1 robot tasks, we run our experiments in a simulator on the RT-1 codebase~\citep{Brohan2022RT1RT}.
-We report the results on motion planning tasks, table pushing tasks and manipulation tasks in Table.~\ref{tab:RT1-TAMP} - Table.~\ref{tab:RT1-manipulation}.
+We report the results on motion planning tasks, table pushing tasks and manipulation tasks in Figure.~\ref{tab:RT1-TAMP} - Figure.~\ref{tab:RT1-manipulation}.

 \textbf{RT-1 TAMP environment.} Table.~\ref{tab:RT1-TAMP} reports the success rates and VQA performance in the TAMP environment.
 Note that the LLM in baseline methods is frozen (for pre-trained LLM).
 For the pre-training LLM, we use the dataset collected in ~\citep{Padalkar2023OpenXR}, which contains 90000$\sim$ training scenes in the TAMP environment.
 The results in Table.~\ref{tab:RT1-TAMP} are tested when trained on $1\%$ of the dataset, corresponding to 300 examples for the two planning tasks.
 This setting is aligned with it in ~\cite{Driess2023PaLMEAE}.
 Most input representations exhibit comparable performance for 3-5 objects in the scene, equivalent to the quantity in the training set. ~\cite{Driess2023PaLMEAE} discussed the advantages of pre-training ViT with fully mixed data (text + visual), which will bring significant improvement.
 EMAC+ follows this pretraining approach.
 We found that although there is not much difference between EMAC+ and PaLM-E in visual QA, EMAC+ far outperforms PaLM-E in planning.
 This can be ascribed to EMAC+'s capacity to synchronize textual and visual states.
 In other words, both have employed pixel and textual observations during pretraining.
 During the training phase, EMAC+ can get deeper insights into environment dynamics by observing the execution of actions by the VLM agent and the LLM agent.
 This information is irreplaceable for action planning.